christopherkenny/ctk-syllabus/_extensions/ctk-syllabus/typst-template.typ

             if "university" in author [
               \ #author.university
             ]
-            if location in author [
+            if "location" in author [
               \ #author.location
             ]
             if "email" in author [